The perfect pair of thermal underwear will keep you warm, and feel comfortable while also wicking away sweat.

 - Potential energy savings at home as you won't need to turn the thermostat up to stay warm.

-This article is going to cover exactly what to look for when buying thermal underwear.
+In today's article, I'm breaking out exactly what to look for when buying thermal underwear.
+We'll be covering:

 #1 Thermal Underwear Fit

-The perfect fit will support but not constrict.
+The perfect thermal underwear will support but not constrict.

-For warm conditions – your underwear needs to be loose.
+For warm or cold conditions – your underwear needs to be fitted correctly – otherwise, it just won't do its job!
 In cold weather, snug-fitting underwear traps the heat generated by your body and boosts comfort.

-If a garment is advertised as athletic fit, expect it to be snug.
+If a garment is advertised as an athletic fit, expect it to be snug.

 If it fits poorly – the underwear is likely to create hot pockets instead of distributing warmth event, making you feel some discomfort.
 Form-fitting underwear avoids this predicament allowing you to comfortably wear layers over it.